jimmoffitt/RuleChecker/rule_scan.md

     4. Fourth?
 SUM(quotes)[0-3] = 5, _odd_ --> yes, in quotes.
     5. Fifth?
 SUM(quotes)[0-4] = 6, _even_ --> no, unquoted.

  ----> quoted AND if the sum of leading double quotes is odd.

+    Ruby pseudo-code:

     ```
     AND = true if SUM(quotes)[].even?  #Bad rules we care most about...